Noshad22/jquery.wallpainter/README.md

 });
 ```

+Producing the background programmatically gives you complete control and the possibility to fine-tune it in development, but is obviously not very efficient in production,
-When you are done, double click on a background to open its PNG image version in another browser tab, ready to be exported and used in any browser.
+and not cross-browser.
+No worries: when you are done, double click on a background to open a PNG version of your background image in another browser tab,
+ready to be saved and used as the background.

+If you prefer to use another event instead of double-click to get the PNG image, set the `openImageOn` option to something else, like `openImageOn: "mycustomevent"`.
+You
+can also set it to false to disable this behavior completely.

 Helpers
 -------